theuerc/Website/src/routes/blog/organizations.md

 ## Timeline

-Gitpod will roll out this change over the in the next few weeks and will inform users within the product when this happens.
+Gitpod will roll out this change over the next few weeks and will inform users within the product when this happens.
 You don't need to do anything.
 If you have any questions or need assistance, please reach out to [Gitpod’s support team](/support).